 Have I ever mentioned that I love air frying foods?
 Only probably a million times by now.
-Henceforth, Fridays will now be Air Fryer Fridays, at least in my household.
+What started originally as Air Fryer Fridays ended up becoming “Air Fryer Most Days.” 😊

 So, about this recipe.
 We're going to be air frying Italian sausage and peppers.
 I love me some easy weeknight dinner ideas, and this dish most definitely qualifies.

-- Italian sausage (hello, obvious)
+- Italian sausage (fresh pork sausage)

 - Onions (I used a mix of red onions and white onions)